marev711/macreport/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/marev711/macreport/images/macreport-example-image.png) Macreport is a collection of scripts intended to run on a Raspberry Pi connected to your local WiFi.
 The project is part of the final project assignment in the Harvard CS50 course, hence only the required README file is provided in this repository.
 The scripts will record and timestamp MAC-addresses connected to you local WiFi in an SQLITE database, and visualize the recorded entries via a Flask server run on the Pi.
 Macreport also provides integration to [Pushover][pushover-url] to send notifications to any mobile device when a known MAC-address reconnects to the WiFi network.

- The main purpose of the project is to illustrate, given that you have access to the hardware, how easy such monitoring is to setup, and that the course material in CS50 is more than enough to do so.
+ The main purpose of the project is to illustrate, given that you have access to the hardware, how easy it is to set up such monitoring, and that the course material in CS50 is more than enough to do so.

 ## Prerequisites